quarter-on-causality/quarter-on-causality.github.io/_pages/home_opening.md

             <b>Biography <span style="font-weight:normal">(click to expand/collapse)</span></b>
           </div>
           <div id="tr-bio" class="panel-collapse collapse in"><div class="panel-body">
-            <p class="speaker-bio">Thomas Richardson is a Professor in the Department of Statistics.
-He is also an Adjunct Professor in the Departments of Economics and Electrical Engineering and a member of the eScience Steering Committee.
+            <p class="speaker-bio">Thomas Richardson is a professor in the Department of Statistics.
+He is also an adjunct professor in the Departments of Economics and Electrical Engineering and a member of the eScience Steering Committee.
 He received his BA from the University of Oxford and his MS and PhD from Carnegie Mellon University.
 He is a Fellow of the Center for Advanced Studies in the Behavioral Sciences at Stanford University.
 His research interests include Graphical Models and Causality.</p>
           </div></div>
         </div>
       </div>